Trauma doesn’t always show up the way people expect.

 This is completely normal.

 When something overwhelming happens, the brain sometimes goes into a protective mode, pushing the experience aside so you can function in the moment.
-But later, those unprocessed memories can resurface as:

 This doesn’t mean something is wrong with you; it means your brain hasn’t fully processed the experience yet.